Techtonica/curriculum/javascript/event-recommender/event-recommender-part3-ui.md

     We need to do this because web browsers do not use modules in the same way that Jasmine does, so this will stop the browser from trying to use modules and throwing an error.

 1. Create a file called `index.html`.
-Copy and paste the HTML starter code from [this file](index.html)
+Copy and paste the HTML starter code from [this file](index.html).
+This is just to get you started; throughout the exercise you can edit and add to the HTML.

 1. Create a file called `jQuery-scripts.js`.
-Copy and paste the folowing JavaScript/jQuery starter code:
+Copy and paste the following JavaScript/jQuery starter code:
     ```js
     $(document).ready( () => {
         const eventRecommender = new EventRecommender();